lesh1k/fincoins/README.md

 (async () => {
   await fincoins.csv();
 })();
 ```
+Note that you can also `dry-run` the script with your data using `console.log(await fincoins.dryRun())` instead.
+This would print resulting accounts with name and balance.
 5. The generated CSV can be found in `./data/out/transactions.csv`.
 Copy the file to your phone and using `Bluecoins` -> `Settings` -> `Import Data` -> `Excel (.csv)`.
 Make sure to select `Advanced Version`.
 You might need to wait a while till the import completes.
 6. You can find skipped transactions (if any) in `./data/out/skipped.json`.
 Add these manually if needed.
 7. Done!
 (I suggest going to `Accounts` and verifying that everything is correct)